 Maintenance of Balanced Water

-The pH has a direct influence on the SATURATION INDEX where a low pH can lead to the water dissolving calcium carbonate from plaster surfaces while a high pH can lead to calcium carbonate scaling.
+The pH has a direct influence on the saturation index where a low pH can lead to the water dissolving calcium carbonate from plaster surfaces while a high pH can lead to calcium carbonate scaling.
 A low pH can also increase the rate of metal corrosion.
 Maintaining properly balanced water is therefore important for prevention of plaster degradation in pools.

 Potential for Lowering pH in the Future